 To apply the setting to everyone, leave the top organizational unit selected.
 Otherwise, select a child organizational unit.

 Next to Mail delegation, point to the setting and click Edit .

 Check the Let users delegate access to their mailbox to other users in the domain box.

 (Optional) To let users specify what sender information is included in delegated messages sent from their account, check the Allow users to customize this setting box.

-- Specify what sender information is included in the email header of messages sent by delegates:
+- Select an option for the sender information that's included in messages sent by delegates:

-- Show the account owner and the delegate who sent the email—The header includes the email addresses of the Gmail account owner and the delegate.
+- Show the account owner and the delegate who sent the email—Message headers include the email addresses of the Gmail account owner and the delegate.

-- Show the account owner only—The header includes the email address of the Gmail account owner only.
+- Show the account owner only—Message headers include the email address of the Gmail account owner only.
 The delegate email address is not included.

-(Optional) To turn on Gmail delegation for other organizational units, repeat Steps 3—8.
+(Optional) To turn on Gmail delegation for other organizational units, repeat Steps 3 through 8.

 It can take up to 24 hours for changes to take effect.